 Services that are covered for you What you must pay when you get these services Vision care Covered services include: • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$10 copay for all other eye exams to diagnose and treat diseases of the eye.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$5 copay for all other eye exams to diagnose and treat diseases of the eye.
 Prior Authorization may be required . • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copay for a Medicare-covered glaucoma screening. • For people with diabetes, screening for diabetic retinopathy is covered once per year \$0 copay for Medicare-covered retinal exam for diabetic members.
-Prior Authorization may be required .
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Our plan covers: Eye refractions when provided for the purpose of prescribing Medicare-covered eyewear.
-The contact lens fitting fee for Medicare-covered contact lenses. \$0 copay for Medicare-covered eyewear, which, for our plan members, includes: Eye refractions for the purpose of prescribing Medicare-covered eyewear.
-Contact lens fitting for Medicare-covered contact lenses.
+Prior Authorization may be required. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the \$0 copay for Medicare-covered eyewear, which, for our plan members, includes: benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Our plan covers: • Eye refractions for the purpose of prescribing Medicare-covered eyewear.
+Eye refractions when provided for the purpose of prescribing Medicare-covered eyewear. • Contact lens fitting for Medicare-covered contact lenses.
+The contact lens fitting fee for Medicare-covered contact lenses.
 Prior Authorization may be required.
 In addition, our plan covers the following supplemental (i.e., routine) vision services: Supplemental (i.e., routine) vision services: • 1 routine eye exam every year.
 The routine eye exam includes a glaucoma test for people who are at risk for glaucoma and a retinal exam for diabetics. \$0 copay for 1 routine eye exam every year.
-Prior Authorization may be required .
+Prior Authorization may be required.